Explaining a medical condition is never easy, and explaining type 1 diabetes to a child can seem overwhelming and complicated.

-Type 1 diabetes has a considerable impact on children; school, family life, and leisure activities can become centered around glycaemia monitoring and treatment: frequent blood glucose testing, monitoring carbohydrate intake and calculating the doses of insulin to administer depending on eating patterns and physical activity.
-For younger children, these tasks require the assistance of an adult, until they are ready to comfortably manage them on their own.
+Type 1 diabetes has a considerable impact on children; school, family life, and leisure activities can become centred around blood glucose monitoring and treatment: frequent blood glucose testing, monitoring carbohydrate intake and calculating the doses of insulin to administer depending on eating patterns and physical activity.
+For younger children, these tasks require the assistance of an adult, until they are ready to comfortably manage on their own.

-As your child grows, your involvement will evolve away from an active role to more of a supportive one.
+As your child grows, your involvement might evolve from an active role to more of a supportive one.
 Even young children, when properly guided and informed, can quickly adapt to managing their own diabetes, so it is important and helpful for them to understand what is happening.

-Understanding is key to the successful transition of responsibility from parent to child, and a child’s ability to manage their diabetes themselves.
-Knowledge encourages involvement, it helps children take ownership of their treatment, and gives them confidence.
+Understanding is key to the successful transition of responsibility from caregiver to child, and a child’s ability to manage their diabetes themselves.
+Knowledge encourages involvement, it helps children take ownership of their treatment and gives can give them confidence.